dc-Ragnarok/Fenrir/readme.md

 You should not be using this library on an Apache2/Nginx/etc webserver.
 While there is nothing stopping you from using it on such environments, you should know what you're doing & limit yourself to only use Fenrir's REST capabilities.

-32-bit is not supported, tho no hard limit is in place.
+32-bit is not supported, though no hard limit is in place.

 ## Contributing